 I have a few blog posts to share:

 My favorite way to utilize great books for language arts is with copywork.
-Copywork is just like it sounds: copying something down on paper.
+Copywork is just like it sounds: copying something down on paper, and it’s an old-school method of education!
 By copying a sentence or a paragraph from books, your child is exposed to (and practices) spelling, sentence structure, vocabulary, whole language, and handwriting.

 I recommend using all sorts of books for this purpose.
 Copy hymns, poetry, scripture, dialogue, stories, science, and more.
 Not only do they get the mechanics of language as outlined above, but your children will read and copy a variety of writing styles.
 As they copy, point out the proper use of capitalization, punctuation, and creative uses of words.